thruthesky/fireflutter/docs/english/index.md

 ### UI Design Customization

-Fireship provides a default design that can be completely customized.
+FireFlutter provides a default design that can be completely customized.

 You may want to view a user's profile in various places in the app.
 For example, in a chat room, in a user list, or when clicking on a user's photo in a forum post/comment, you can show the user's public profile.
 In this case, by simply calling the `UserService.instance.showPublicProfileScreen(uid: ...)` function uniformly, you can display the user's profile anywhere.

 If you want to customize the design directly rather than using the default design, you can customize it by calling `UserSerivce.instance.init(customize: UserCustomize(...))`.

 The names of customizable widgets start with `Default`.
-When customizing, you can simply copy and use the code from Fireship.
+When customizing, you can simply copy and use the code from FireFlutter.

 ## Messaging